avi-kodiboyana/Lead-Scoring/README.md

 - The dataset has information of 8k Marketing Qualified Leads (MQLs) that requested contact between Jun.
 1st 2017 and Jun 1st 2018.
 - This data has been further enhanced using the Seller data from OList - https://www.kaggle.com/olistbr/brazilian-ecommerce

-## Question: What insights can be determined by the data (Summarized in the Tableau Workbook)
+## Question: What insights can be determined by the data (Also, summarized in the Tableau Workbook)

 - Dataset has 8000 unique leads, out of which 842 MQLs have closed the deal.
 Conversion Rate - 10.5%